 Back to basics

 Nowadays, the Belgians are very aware of climate change, for instance.
 That is also why the interest in locally sourced food and seasonal thinking are becoming more popular.
-In general, Matthijs thinks today’s cuisine is described by “back to basics” thinking.
+In general, Joris thinks today’s cuisine is described by “back to basics” thinking.

 “People are aware that you should eat different foods during different times of the year: lettuce and tomatoes, for instance, in summer and more of different root vegetables in winter.
 I have also noticed that traditional recipes are in again.
 Old, forgotten ingredients are back in use and people are adopting old traditional foods and customs.
 People are now proud of their culinary traditions.”